Asymmetry Analysis of Bilateral Shapes: Analyses of the Cleft Lip Smile Data

-We also applied the Welch version of the $t$-test \citep{welch1947}, which accommodates different variances for the two groups.
+There are a few other tests we have applied and could be relevant for some future applications \begin{itemize} \item[(a)] The Welch version of the $t$-test (\citet{welch1947}, \citet{lehmann2022}), which accommodates different variances for the two groups.
 In this example, the results of the Welch $t$-test is found to be similar to the standard $t$-test (Table \ref{meanvarasyBVpaper}).
-A possible reason is that our sample size is small, so it results into similar outcome.
-Further, the multivariate Hotelling's $T^2$ test on unsigned elementary feature vector $\bm a_n$, $n=1,\ldots,N$, is an alternative approach to the UIT.
-In this example, the test results fail to improve the outcomes of the univariate tests.
-It could be since a Hotelling's $T^2$ test treats the features separately so it does not gain any power if the features point in the same direction; one-sided Hotelling's $T^2$ could be appropriate approach, which we will pursue in future.
-In this example, the sample size is less than the dimension of $\bm a_n$, i.e. $N<J$, so the covariance matrix is singular, which requires some modifications and will be dealt in future.
+A possible reason is that our sample size is small, so it results in similar outcomes. \item[(b)] Hotelling's $T^2$ test \citep{kvm2024}.
+We apply here Hotelling's $T^2$ test on unsigned elementary feature vector $\bm a_n$, $n=1,\ldots,N$.
+In this example, we reject $H_0$ for the first two frames at $5\%$ significance level.
+The reason could be that a Hotelling's $T^2$ test treats the features separately so it does not gain any power if the features point in the same direction; one-sided Hotelling's $T^2$ could be an appropriate approach, which we will pursue in future.
+In this example of Smile Data 1, the sample size is less than the dimension of $\bm a_n$, i.e. $N<J$, so the covariance matrix is singular, which requires some modifications and will be dealt in future. \end{itemize}